colonial-heritage/integration/packages/sparql-iterator/README.md

-# SPARQL Endpoint Iterator
+# Iterator

-Collects IRIs from a SPARQL endpoint matching certain criteria
+Collects IRIs from a SPARQL endpoint matching certain criteria.
+Especially useful in conjunction with [sparql-generator](../sparql-generator/)